charlie-revord/Python_LBCourse_Revord_Project/README.md

 * Desired Skills
 * And more!

+⚙️ **TOOLS USED**:

+* **Python:** Programming language used to write the project data analyses
+* **Jupyter Notebooks:** The code in the repository is stored in a Jupyter Notebook, which is easy to read because code is separated into relevant sections.
+* **Github:** Hosts the publicly accessible repository for this project and enabled version control during production.

 # 🏙️ Defining the Analysis

 To tailor the analysis project to my interests, I have decided to analyze all Chicagoland area jobs referenced in the dataset.
 Though I recently accepted a full-time analyst role, I would like to know what skills are sought by employers as I plan future upskilling sessions.